Ergodic process: Examples

 Ergodicity means the ensemble average equals the time average.
-Following are examples to illustrate this principle.
+The following are examples to illustrate this principle.

 Call centre

 Each operator in a call centre spends time alternately speaking and listening on the telephone, as well as taking breaks between calls.
 Each break and each call are of different length, as are the durations of each 'burst' of speaking and listening, and indeed so is the rapidity of speech at any given moment, which could each be modelled as a random process.